tap349/tap349.github.io/_posts/2017-05-30-react-native.md

 - props in `mapStateToProps` have changed:

-  component is connected to Redux store -\>
-  Redux store state has changed -\> props in `mapStateToProps` have changed
+  component is connected to Redux store (subscribed to Redux store updates) -\> Redux store state has changed -\> props in `mapStateToProps` have changed (as determined by shallow comparison)
-  (they are compared using shallow comparison)